bloxstreet/support/guides/training-guide.md

 **Trainer:** *If you are currently a Senior Team Member, you will be promoted to Management Intern.
 In order to be promoted as a Management Intern, you must attend and be recognized at a shift.*

 **Trainer:** *Shifts are hosted daily at the store.
-The entire schedule can be found in the store's staff room.*
+The entire schedule can be found in the store's staff room and the support website.*

 **Trainer:** *If you have any further questions, be sure to join our communications server.
-The code is ‘bloxstreet’.*
+The code is ‘.gg/bloxstreet’.*

 **Trainer:** *Please follow me to the purple ranking line so you can be ranked.
 Congratulations on passing!*

 **Trainers should FF their LRs by executing the command :ff (username).
-Trainers must hide their commands by utilizing the command bar or placing a "/e" before any command.**
+Trainers must hide their commands by utilizing the command bar or placing a "/e" before any command.
+The command bar may be accessed by pressing the ' or ; key.**

-**Trainer:** *Stay online until the ranker dismisses you and says that you have been ranked.
+**Trainer:** *Stay online until the ranker dismisses you or removes you from the game with a message similar to "Ranked!".
 It has been a pleasure training you!*

 **Rankers should run the :info command on each LR before kicking.
 Running the command ensures each LR has been ranked correctly.**